OneGov/onegov-cloud/docs/modules.rst

                                │
                        ┌───────────────┐
                        │               │  ◇─┐
-                       │  onegov.town  │    │ an application
+                       │ onegov.town6  │    │ an application
                        │               │  ◇─┘
                        └───────────────┘
             ┌──────────────────┼──────────────────┐